The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 - Analyze and track AI Overviews

-Similar to Semrush, you can check your content score against top-performing pages in the SERPs and gives you suggestions to make your content more optimized based on what works best.
+Similar to Semrush, you can check your content score against top-performing pages in the SERPs and get suggestions to make your content more optimized based on what works best.

 On top of that, SE Ranking uses AI to analyze search results for your target keyword, estimate potential organic traffic, and give you reliable data and insights.